jahanzaib-10/jahanzaib-10/README.md

 AI/ML Enthusiast | BS Artificial Intelligence Student
 -----------------------------------------------------

 I'm a BS Artificial Intelligence student with a strong foundation in C++, OOP, and Data Structures & Algorithms.
 I'm currently building my skills in Machine Learning and Deep Learning, and I've completed a Machine Learning course on Coursera.
-I enjoy working on hands-on data science projects and I'm following a structured self-study roadmap to grow as an AI/ML engineer.
+I enjoy working on hands-on data science projects.

 * 🌍  I'm based in Islamabad, Pakistan
 * ✉️  You can contact me at [muhammadjahanzaibazhar@gmail.cpm](mailto:muhammadjahanzaibazhar@gmail.cpm)